anilsaini043/MERN-Blog/backend/README.md

 # User login controller and route path created
 # JWT token implementation for login and token stored in cookie.
 # Fetched user details for logged in user

+# User logout controller and route path with get req created